leopoldodonnell/uses-stored-procedures/README.md

 * proc_name - if the stored procedure name is different than method_name parameter, provide a string that matches the actual stored procedure name.

+* filter - the name of a class method that receives an instance of *UsesStoredProcedures#HashWithAttributes* to map returned rows.

-* block | method - make the last parameter a block or method that receive an instance of *UsesStoredProcedures#HashWithAttributes* to map returned rows.
+* block - make the last parameter a block that receive an instance of *UsesStoredProcedures#HashWithAttributes* to map returned rows.

 #### Generated Methods